kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 A new free operation ` Reuse` is proposed to replace the 1x1 convolution for increasing the dimension of feature map.

-We applied our new proposed operations on three well-known networks, they are ` MobileNetV2` ` MobileNetV3` ` SqueezeNet`
+We applied our new proposed operation on three well-known networks, they are ` MobileNetV2` ` MobileNetV3` ` SqueezeNet`

 The Datasets we have already used by now are ` cifar10`  ` cifar100`  `tiny-imagenet `